likamrat/fl-arc-gitops/docs/DEMO_TALK_TRACK.md

   > **Click**
 - ✅ Now here's where it gets interesting - when a user or CI pipeline pushes a new v2.0.0 AI OCI image to Azure Container Registry, they also update the helmrelease.yaml file in the repository with the new tag.
 Both actions happen together.
   > **Click**
-- ⬜ The GitOps Operator, using the GitOps configuration, picks up this update from the repository and automatically initiates a rolling upgrade of the pod - which includes pulling down the new v2.0.0 model files.
+- ✅ The GitOps Operator, using the GitOps configuration, picks up this update from the repository and automatically initiates a rolling upgrade of the pod - which includes pulling down the new v2.0.0 model files.
   > **Click**
-- ⬜ And finally, the user can now interact with the newly deployed bring-your-own model based on the new AI OCI image - all without any manual intervention on the cluster.
+- ✅ And finally, the user can now interact with the newly deployed model that is based on the new AI OCI image - all without any manual intervention on the cluster.
   > **Click**
-- ⬜ Alright, now that we've seen the architecture, let's see all of this in action!
+- ✅ Alright, now that we've seen the architecture, let's see all of this in action!

 ### 3️⃣ Setup

-- ⬜ In the Azure portal, we can see our Arc-enabled cluster with GitOps configuration pointing to our GitHub repository.
+- ✅ In the Azure portal, we can see our Arc-enabled cluster with GitOps configuration pointing to our GitHub repository.
 Notice the HelmRelease object here - we'll come back to this.
-- ⬜ Still in the portal, let's look at our container registry.
-Here's the `byo-models-gpu/llama-3.2-1b-cuda` repository with just the v1.0.0 tag right now.
+- ✅ Still in the portal, let's look at our container registry.
+Here's the `byo-models-gpu/llama-3.2-1b-cuda` repository with just the v1.0.0 tag available at the moment.
-- ⬜ Over in GitHub, this is the repo we just saw referenced in the GitOps config.
+- ✅ Over in GitHub, this is the repo we just saw referenced in the GitOps config.
-- ⬜ And in VS Code, here's the helmrelease.yaml manifest that GitOps is watching.
-You can see the v1.0.0 tag reference on line 36.
+- ✅ And in VS Code, here's the helmrelease.yaml manifest that the GitOps operator is watching.
+You can see the v1.0.0 tag reference here on line 36.

 ### 4️⃣ Current State

-- ⬜ Before we upgrade, let's see what's running right now on our Kubernetes cluster.
+- ✅ Before we upgrade, let's see what's running right now on our Kubernetes cluster by looking at the pods.

 ```bash
 kubectl get pods -n foundry-system
 ```

-- ⬜ We can see two pods here - the Foundry Local pod running our AI model, and the Open WebUI frontend.
+- ✅ We can see two pods here - the Foundry Local pod running our AI model, and the Open WebUI frontend.

-- ⬜ Now let's exec into the Foundry Local pod and see what models are available.
-We can see there's no Llama model in the catalog - that's because this is our custom bring-your-own model:
+- ✅ Now let's exec into the Foundry Local pod and see what models are available.

+- ✅ We can see there's no Llama model in the catalog - that's because this is our custom bring-your-own model:

 ```bash
 kubectl exec -it -n foundry-system $(kubectl get pod -n foundry-system -l app.kubernetes.io/name=foundry-local -o jsonpath='{.items[0].metadata.name}') -- /bin/bash -c "foundry model list"
 ```

-- ⬜ Now let's check which model is cached and confirm the deployed version of the custom Llama model:
+- ✅ Now let's check which model is cached in Foundry Local and confirm the deployed version of the custom Llama model:

 ```bash
 kubectl exec -n foundry-system $(kubectl get pod -n foundry-system -l app.kubernetes.io/name=foundry-local -o jsonpath='{.items[0].metadata.name}') -- /bin/bash -c "foundry cache list | tail -n +3 | sed 's/Model was not found in catalog//' | awk '{print \$NF}'" && echo "" && kubectl logs -n foundry-system $(kubectl get pod -n foundry-system -l app.kubernetes.io/component=foundry -o jsonpath='{.items[0].metadata.name}') | grep -E "(Registry:|Repository:|Tag:)" | grep -v "UserAgent"
 ```

-- ⬜ As you can see, we have the model cached and we're running v1.0.0.
+- ✅ As you can see, we have the model cached and we're running v1.0.0.

-- ⬜ Let me open the Open WebUI interface and interact with the Llama CUDA model to show it's working...
+- ✅ Let's open the Open WebUI interface and interact with the Llama CUDA model to show it's working.

-- ⬜ I'll submit a prompt: **"Tell me a joke about AI"**...
-Ha, that's funny!
+- ✅ I'll submit a prompt and the model to **"Tell me a joke about AI"**.

+- ✅ I will admit, that's funny!
 Okay, let's move on with our demo.

 ### 5️⃣ Upgrade to v2.0.0

-- ⬜ Now let's trigger an upgrade to v2.0.0 and watch GitOps handle it automatically.
+- ✅ I will come back to VS Code.
+We are now ready to trigger an upgrade to v2.0.0 and watch the GitOps flow handle it automatically.

-- ⬜ Now I'm going to push the v2.0.0 model artifact to ACR.
-ORAS, which represents OCI Registry as Storage, lets us store AI models as OCI artifacts in ACR, just like container images.
-Let's switch to VS Code.
+- ✅ Now I'm going to push the v2.0.0 model artifact to Azure Container Registry.

+- ✅ To do that, I will be using the ORAS CLI, which represents OCI Registry as Storage.
+ORAS lets us store AI models as OCI artifacts in Azure Container Registry, just like we would with any other container image.

 ```bash
 cd apps/foundry-gpu-oras/models